phac-nml/mikrokondo/README.md

    - long_reads
    - assembly

-For more information see the [useage docs](https://phac-nml.github.io/mikrokondo/usage/useage/).
+For more information see the [usage docs](https://phac-nml.github.io/mikrokondo/usage/useage/).

 ### Output/Results